-- This module uses Lesson 15 in Adobe Premiere Pro CS6 Classroom in a Book. - Sidebar information in the lesson (yellow boxes) can be used as appropriate. - Please note, certain sections of the book have been dropped to conserve time.
+- This module uses Lesson 15 in Adobe Premiere Pro CC Classroom in a Book. - Sidebar information in the lesson (yellow boxes) can be used as appropriate. - Please note, certain sections of the book have been dropped to conserve time.
 Please teach only the headings listed here.

-To understand compositing, your students will need to expand their perspective on the way color is stored.
-The all-important alpha channel is rarely familiar territory for new editors.
+To understand compositing, your students will need to expand their perspective on the way pixel information is stored.
+Alpha channel is rarely familiar territory for new editors.
 This lesson introduces some of the most powerful and engaging features Adobe Premiere Pro has to offer, and though learning the techniques described takes focused concentration and a little time, you'll likely find your students are particularly engaged, because the results are often dramatic.